 Carbs and other foods can give temporary emotional benefits such as:

-Plus, if you have used carbs for emotional reasons in the past, your craving for carbs may have become conditioned within your body.
+Plus, if you have used carbs for emotional reasons, your craving for carbs may have become conditioned within your body.

 Your body now craves sugar, just like it craves oxygen.

-Now whenever you are stressed, you crave carbs not for the energy reasons, but for the temporary emotional benefits carbs.
+Now, whenever you are stressed, you crave carbs not for energy reasons but for the temporary emotional benefits of carbs.

 The key word is ‘temporary’, of course.

-If you cut carbohydrates from your daily diet too quickly then you’ll end up self-sabotaging and eating tons of carbs.
+If you cut carbohydrates from your daily diet too quickly, you’ll end up self-sabotaging and eating a lot of carbohydrates.

-The key is to gradually decrease how much carbohydrates you consume.
+The key is to decrease how much carbohydrates you consume gradually.

-(And as you decrease the amount of carbs you’ll also need to increase the amounts of protein you consume – but we’ll talk about getting more protein later!)
+(As you decrease the amount of carbs, you’ll also need to increase the amount of protein you consume, but we’ll talk about getting more protein later!)

 Studies have shown that people who rapidly cut carbs from their diet often see a rebound in weight.
 It’s easy not to stay on track if you’re going too fast!
-Think back to when you last tried to cut carbs out of your diet.
+Remember when you last tried to cut carbs out of your diet?

-Did you get extreme carb cravings or feel like emotional eating the next day?
+Did you get extreme carb cravings or feel like emotionally eating the next day?

 2 – Eat Protein and Healthy Fats